Hinschmi/L2C-2002/Homework/hw_1.md

 ### Guessing Game

 Write a guessing game where the user has to guess a secret number between 1 and 100 generated randomly by the program.
-After every guess the program tells the user whether their number was too large or too small.
+After every guess the program tells the user whether their number was too large or too small.<br />
 After 6 tries the game is over and the user loses.